-Beginning November 17, 2020, the District suspended face-to-face learning and transitioned all learning to online.
 The District's online learning model, which has been in place since the start of the 2020-2021 school year for many DPSCD families, relies on live/synchronous student learning and ensures schedules mirror those of a typical school day.
 Classes are facilitated through Microsoft Teams and assignments are posted and graded using Schoology, the District's new Learning Management System (LMS).

-To provide additional support to students and families learning online, the District launched 13 Technology and Family Support Hubs on December 1, 2020.
+To provide additional support to students and families learning online, the District launched Regional Technology and Family Support Hubs on December 1, 2020.
 These hubs provide technology and online learning assistance, family supports, and access to other resources such as nurses and Exceptional Student Education specialists.
-Between December 1st and December 18th, the hubs served more than 5,000 visitors and will continue to remain open in 2021.
+Between December 1st and February 26th, the Hubs served more than 16,000 visitors and will continue to remain open in the spring to assist families with troubleshooting technology issues.